 Red Seal Carpenter, 250-564-6171 (office)

 Wayne Ward – Certified in Radon Measurement and Mitigation

 Owner of Northern Capital Wood Products, 250-613-3093 (cell), 250-564-6171 (office)

 Bill MacIver – Certified in Radon Measurement

 Retired School Principal, 250-564-6171 (office)

 We realize that for many readers, this is a lot of new information regarding radon and its possible effects.
-Fortunately Mike Holmes, best known for his home renovation and improvement TV program “Holmes on Homes”, has put together a helpful video that presents important information about radon in a straightforward and easy-to-understand manner.
+Fortunately, Mike Holmes, best known for his renovation and improvement TV program “Holmes on Homes”, has put together a helpful video that present important information about radon in a straightforward and easy-to-understand manner.

 If you wish to learn more about radon, its potential effects, and what you can do to protect your family and your home, we have presented a few links that we hope you will find helpful and informative.